cazzlewazzle89/Qontas/README.md

 7. Amount of times a sequence must be observed per sample to be retained for relative abundance calculation (recommended to set this >1 to remove singletons [highly likely to be PCR artifacts or sequencing errors])
 8. Mimimum relative abundance as a percentage (eg. 2 or 0.1) for a sequence to be reported
 9. Number of threads to use for minimap2 mapping
-10. BED file defining target region
+10. (optional) BED file defining target region

 eg. `qontas.sh sample.fastq.gz ref.fa Qontas_Out sample 600 650 10 1 12 region.bed`